Learn about The Dragon Band

 Viewing our Calendar will give you a good indication of our outside of school rehearsal dates and various performances.

-Wind Ensemble is our top group, Wind Symphony is our second band, Symphonic Band is our third band and Concert Band is our fourth band
+Wind Ensemble is our top group, Wind Symphony is our second band, Symphonic Band is our third band and Concert Band 1 and Concert Band 2 are our fourth and fifth bands.

 Students will also participate in individual TMEA Region, Area and State activities, and of course our Young Artist Competition.